kristopolous/vagrant-docker-example/README.md

-vagrant-docker-example
+vagrant-docker-debian-latest
 ======================

-Example of basic vagrant docker provider usage
+This is a fork of a very basic docker/vagrant config to use debian-latest.

 Installation
 ------------